Chris Paul, PhDChair206.firstname.lastname@example.orgVerna McKinnon-HippsAdministrative Assistant206.email@example.com

-The goals of the Project on Family Homelessness are to increase public awareness and understanding of family homelessness and its causes and solutions, and to engage the public to end family homelessness.
+The goals of the Project on Family Homelessness are to increase public awareness and understanding of family homelessness and its causes and solutions, and to engage the public to make family homelessness rare, brief and one time only.

 Seattle University's Center for Strategic Communications (CSC) established the project in late 2009 with the creation of the Journalism Fellowships on Family Homelessness.
 The fellowships program yielded outstanding and unprecedented in-depth reporting by eight different news organizations and independent journalists, and was commended by the Pew Research Center's Project for Excellence in Journalism.

 In 2011, the project's name changed to the Project on Family Homelessness to reflect its expanded scope beyond journalism fellowships.
 We helped draw attention to family homelessness among veterans and brought our message to the public in unexpected settings.

-The Project on Family Homelessness was awarded a fifth grant by the Bill & Melinda Gates Foundation for its 2014-2015 family homelessness advocacy work.
+The Project on Family Homelessness was awarded a sixth grant by the Bill & Melinda Gates Foundation for its 2015-2016 family homelessness advocacy work.

 From creating innovative arts events to sharing personal stories about families experiencing homelessness, our initiatives are designed to compel you to take action with us.
 Learn about them here.